 To be honest, living abroad can be very hard.
 You're thrown out of your comfort zone and everything is new.
 If your volunteer calls home saying that this semester abroad thing is a lot harder than they expected, you don't need to be surprised.
 They're living in another culture, so that means the food they're eating is new, everyone is speaking a language they (probably) don't understand, and the WiFi isn't loading Netflix!
 I mean, their mattress is probably harder than it is in the States because that's how they do it in other parts of the world, so even sleeping is different.

 It can be easy to fall in the trap of focusing on all the things that aren't like they are at home, but encourage them to work through the tough days so that they can be proud of what they accomplished.
 It's totally normal for volunteers to have days where they long to be home (they'd give anything for some Cafe Rio), but then it's also totally normal that when the semester is over and they come home ... they'd give anything to be back abroad riding their bike to the smoothie stand down the road with their group of volunteers.
+It's the grass is greener on the other side concept.
+Remind them of the reasons they wanted to come abroad.
 Help them to be present and make the most of their life right now instead of longing for the future.

 Consider sending over a pick-me-up or care package.
 Getting letters in the mail will help them feel your loved.
 Packages are also incredibly appreciated.
 You wouldn't believe how exciting it is to get a small package full of Cheetos or other treats.